St. Lucie County, Florida

 St. Lucie County (Condado de Santa Lucía) is a county located in the southeastern portion of the U.S. state of Florida.
 As of the 2020 census, the population was 329,226.
-The county's seat is Fort Pierce, while the largest city is Port St. Lucie, making up 62% of the county's population.
+The county's seat is Fort Pierce, while the largest city is Port St. Lucie, which makes up 62% of the county's population.
 St. Lucie County is the principal county of the Port St. Lucie, FL Metropolitan Statistical Area.

 History

 The area was originally inhabited by the Ais tribe, a hunter-gatherer culture whose territory extended from south of the St. John's river to the St. Lucie Inlet.
 Spanish explorers frequently encountered the fierce tribe as the Spanish treasure routes ran parallel in order to take advantage of the strong Gulfstream current.
 The area was given several names by the Spanish including Rio de Ays (later changed to Indian River) as well as Santa Lucia, named after the short-lived late 16th-century Spanish fort that bore its name farther south.
 The fabled 1715 Spanish treasure fleet sank off the area that is now St. Lucie County, leading to the regional naming of the area as the Treasure Coast.

 During the early 19th century, the Spanish government issued several land grants in the area, one of which went to settler James Hutchinson.
 The grant contained 2,000 acre and today the barrier island Hutchinson Island still retains his name.
 During the mid-1800s, Seminoles and runaway slaves sought refuge in the virtually uninhabited area.
 By 1837 the Second Seminole war had broken out in Florida.
 In December 1837, a group of soldiers under the command of Lt.
 Colonel Benjamin K. Pierce sailed down the Indian River and established a fort, naming it after their commander.
 Today the county seat of St. Lucie County is still known as Fort Pierce.
 In 1841, the United States government began issuing land grants under the Armed Occupation Act to Americans who were willing to settle the area.
 Several of these grants were within the boundaries of today's St. Lucie County.
 The Third Seminole War in 1851 saw the building of a second major American fort in the area, Fort Capron, located in the area that is today's St. Lucie Village.

 From this point on the area became gradually more populated as settlers ventured down for health and economic reasons.
 The Flagler railroad reached the area in the 1890s.
 Major industries at the end of the 19th century in the area included pineapple, fishing and seafood canning and cattle.
 Citrus would not become a major crop until the early 1900s.
 The city of Fort Pierce was chartered in 1901.